gtxaspec/wz_mini_hacks/README.md

 ## Customization

-Edit run_mmc.sh, this is a script stored on the micro sd card that is run when the camera boots.
-You can change the hostname of the camera, mount NFS, add ping commands, anything you like.
+Edit wz_mini.conf, this is stored on the micro sd card inside the wz_mini folder, and loads the configuration variables when the camera boots.
+You can change the hostname of the camera, add a path to a script to mount NFS, add ping commands, anything you like.

 ---